zaneveld/full_spectrum_bioinformatics/README.md

      - The Best Model of A Cat is a Cat - model complexity, overfitting, and the AIC
      - An Introduction to Bayesian Approaches
 - **Chapter 12.
 Multivariate Statistics and Machine Learning**
-     - Of PCoA and Fishtanks
-     - Supervised and Unsupervised Classification
-     - K-means clustering
+     - Unsupervised Classification: of ordination, clustering and fishtanks
-     - LDA and the Kernel Trick
-     - Random Forest Analysis
+     - Supervised Classification: from lines to trees to forests.
 - **Chapter 13.
 Presenting Research**
      - Presentations as Verbal Chess
 - **Chapter 14.
 Polishing and Publishing**